 - Shipper on Deck: He's the one who suggests that Yagami date Tsukino.

 - Harder Than Hard: After Yagami has cleared all the batting challenges, he gives him two new ones that are meant to be this to the common man.

 Spoiler CharactersWarning: All spoilers for the following characters are unmarked.
 Read at your own risk.

 Voiced by: Shosuke Tanihara (Japanese), Matthew Mercer (English)

 As it turns out, The Mole is none other than Mitsuru Kuroiwa, the investigator put onto the serial murder case.
 A Dirty Cop on a far worse level than Ayabe.

 - Animal Motif: Yagami calls him the Mole because he appears at dark times, not unlike an actual mole.
-The fact he's a Dirty Cop (A police officer's mole) was not found out until later.
+The fact he's a Dirty Cop and The Mole for the Police was not found out until later.